Rio02coder/QRIO-Components/README.md

    The login step is crucial as the master server will your namespace which is linked to your docker account to upload docker containers.) https://docs.docker.com/desktop/install/mac-install/ - Docker for mac installation https://hub.docker.com - Docker hub
    Once again, make sure you are logged in to your docker hub account in your docker desktop.
+(This step is important for the use of the system).
+An easy way to login is from the docker desktop application under sign in.
 2. Kubernetes
 3. Kubectl
    Kubernetes and Kubectl installation on mac - https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/